ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 Let's have a look now at accumulator-server.py.
 We will see one (and
-just one by the moment, no matter how much you wait)
+just one for the moment, no matter how much you wait)
 notifyContextRequest, similar to this one:

 ```